 6.2 Where we anticipate that the Services in question will run for longer than contemplated by the Proposal, we will (where practicable) seek the approval of your representative nominated under our Service Agreement.
 We will keep a record of any additional hours worked.

 6.3 We may use skilled Third Party contractors in providing all or part of a Service.
-It is possible that any of our contractors or staff may become unavailable on short notice and often through no fault of their own (for example, through injury or localised flooding).
-To address these circumstances, we maintain a broad resource of alternative Third Party contractors that we commence contacting immediately upon becoming aware of any such unavailability.
+It is possible that any of our contractors or staff may become unavailable on short notice and often through no fault of their own.
+To address these circumstances, we maintain a broad resource of alternative Third-Party contractors that we commence contacting immediately upon becoming aware of any such unavailability.
 However, it is possible that, particularly where Services are scheduled for times of peak demand, it may be logistically impossible for us to access replacement services from alternative Third Party contractors in the time available.
 In such circumstances, and subject to any Consumer Rights, our liability is limited to replacing that particular Service or part of the Service at a later time convenient to you, or to refunding you the relevant proportion of our Fees relating to so much of the Service as we were unable to deliver at the contracted time.

 6.4 Consistent with Section 4 above, if, after a Service has been contracted, you seek to vary the time, place, nature or size of that Service by giving us less than 28 days’ notice, we may:

-a) if we can deliver the varied Service substantially as requested:
+a) In circumstances where we can deliver the varied Service substantially as requested:

 i. apply an administrative charge of up to 20% of our charge for either the original or varied Service (whichever is the higher); and